bayoen/bayoen.github.io/star/index.md

 **'bayoen-star'** is counting star tool for **Puyo Puyo Tetris** as sub-project of ['bayoen']({{ site.home_url }}).

 We're trying to translate the script into various languages!
-If you'd like to help us with your unique language, please come [Discord](https://discord.gg/rxW5UKx) and call **@SemiR4in#0001**.
+If you'd like to help us with your unique language, please come [Discord](https://discord.gg/rxW5UKx) and find **@SemiR4in#0001**.

 <p align="center">
 .<br/><br/>